Bessborough Mother & Baby Home: Comparisons with other Mother & Baby Homes

-The Sisters of the Sacred Heart were responsible for three homes in Ireland during this period, the other two were also found to have high death tolls and stories abuse.
-They were Castlepollard Mother & Baby Home, County Westmeath, and Sean Ross Abbey in Roscrea, the latter is the part of the setting of Philomena.
+The Sisters of the Sacred Heart were responsible for three homes in Ireland during this period.
+The other two were also found to have high death tolls and stories of abuse.
+They were Castlepollard Mother & Baby Home, County Westmeath, and Sean Ross Abbey in Roscrea.
+The latter is the part of the setting of Philomena.
 All three had high death tolls, particularly Sean Ross Abbey where 1,024 children died.
-Tuam, the Home which brought the issue of infant mortality at the Homes to attention of the public was run by a separate organisation and recorded 796 child deaths, they were buried in a septic tank.
-Some state run homes, including Stranorlar County Mother & Baby Home saw fewer fatalities St Patrick's Mother and Baby Home, or 'Pelletstown' in Dublin may have had the highest death toll anywhere in Ireland with at least 3,512 deaths recorded by the official investigation.
+Tuam, the home which brought the issue of infant mortality at the homes to attention of the public was run by a separate organisation and recorded 796 child deaths, who were then buried in a septic tank.
+Some state run homes, including Stranorlar County Mother & Baby Home saw fewer fatalities.
+St Patrick's Mother and Baby Home, or 'Pelletstown' in Dublin may have had the highest death toll anywhere in Ireland with at least 3,512 deaths recorded by the official investigation.

 No reburials have been undertaken at any Mother and Baby Home in Ireland.

-Similar finds have occurred in homes run by Catholic organisations elsewhere, including at Kamloops Indian Residential School in Canada, Smyllum Park, Lanarkshire. and St Josephs Orphanage, Vermont.
+Similar finds have occurred in homes run by Catholic organisations elsewhere, including at Kamloops Indian Residential School in Canada, Smyllum Park, Lanarkshire, and St Josephs Orphanage, Vermont.